StevenYuysy/fullstack-in-python/README.md

 ## Introduction

 This my first note which host in github.
 Inspiring by [Phodal](https://github.com/phodal), I wanna write down the experience when I try to learn a new technology.
-The note is based on [Full Stack Foundations](https://cn.udacity.com/course/full-stack-foundations--ud088/) on Udacity
+The note is based on [Full Stack Foundations](https://cn.udacity.com/course/full-stack-foundations--ud088/) on Udacity.

 ## TOC